Object Oriented Programming

 Apply an object-oriented approach to the process of software construction.

-Use a range of advanced file handling techniques.
+Use a range of file handling techniques.

 Understand and use simple search and sort algorithms

 Make use of and/or develop inheritance hierarchies; implement interfaces; utilize facilities for generic programming.

 Test and debug software

 |PRAWF DOSBARTH||Class test x4||